composewell/streamly/docs/Developer/optimization-guidelines.md

 etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Data.Array.Foreign` should also follow the same rules.

+Use INLINE_NORMAL on functions like `pipe`, `Pipe.compose`, `Pipe.teeMerge` for
+complete fusion in a pipeline of multiple such operations e.g. the pipesX4 benchmarks.

 ## Stream Fusion

 In StreamD combinators, inlining the inner step or loop functions too early